zhibirc/weather/readme.md

 ![weather](./screenshot.png)

-<center>Full-Stack Web App (consists of a client side and a server part) as a playground for experiments and learning Docker/Docker Compose/NGINX etc.</center>
+<p align="center">Full-Stack Web App (consists of a client side and a server part) as a playground for experiments and learning Docker/Docker Compose/NGINX etc.</p>

 ## About